AdriandLiu/Interview-Preparation/ML_DLRelated.md

 5. **Kernal size**
 Instead of using one convolution layer of size 5x5, you can mimic 5x5 by using two consecutive 3x3 layers and it will be more nonlinear.

-6. **strides
+6. **Stride**
-Instead of using a max pooling layer, you can subsample by using a convolution layer with strides=2 and it will be learnable
+Instead of using a max pooling layer, you can pool by using a convolution layer with strides=2 and it will be learnable
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxOTkxNzcyMiwtMTAxOTAyNjIyNSwtMT
+eyJoaXN0b3J5IjpbMTExNzQ1NzYxMywxNjE5OTE3NzIyLC0xMD
-cyMzM0NTI3OSwxMzI5NTE4NjEyLC0xMjI3NjA5MTc4LDU3OTc3
+E5MDI2MjI1LC0xNzIzMzQ1Mjc5LDEzMjk1MTg2MTIsLTEyMjc2
-NTE4NywxODEzNjEyMDk1XX0=
+MDkxNzgsNTc5Nzc1MTg3LDE4MTM2MTIwOTVdfQ==
 -->